johndoex1/NetRay/readme.md

 As long as Kerberos communication is not being decrypted, attackers get an opportunity to act freely using Kerberos without being detected, all the while the encryption is being handed on a silver platter.

-Kerberos decryption gives a better view of what is happening in the network.
+Kerberos decryption allows a better view of what is happening in the network.
 This tool provides the blue side a simple approach to detect attacks against the protocol.